SVB-OW/svbot/docs/dev.md

     1. `npm run-script dev`

+### Running via Docker

+1. Build the container using `docker build -f Dockerfile.dev -t svbot`
+2. Run the container and pass in the env file
+   1. `docker run --env-file ./.env localhost/svbot:latest`

 ## Updating Slash Commands

 Once the bot is running for the first time, you'll notice the slash commands aren't available.
 To fix this, run `node deploy.mjs` which will load the env file, then remove and reregister the slash commands to the bot.
 It might take a minute or two for Discord to notice!